mochajs/mocha/docs/index.md

 });
 ```

-With `top-level await` you can collect your test data in a dynamic and asynchronous way while the test file is being loaded:
+With `top-level await` you can collect your test data in a dynamic and asynchronous way while the test file is being loaded.<br>
+See also [`--delay`](#delayed-root-suite) for CommonJS modules without `top-level await`.

 ```js
 // testfile.mjs